Table of Contents

 It is not uncommon to not to migrate your website.
 There can be many reasons for migrations and therefore there are different types of migration.
 Migration of a site can be a domain migration, host migration, migration from a staging site to a production site, etc. All that depends on why the site is being migrated.

 Migration of a website can sometimes seem to be a scary task in which a lot can go wrong.
-It is true that a lot can go wrong when migrating a website but that does not necessarily mean everytime something will go wrong and that you always will need a professional help to do it.
-When every step of the process is done right, migration of a website is not a big deal.
+The risk is real when migrating a website but that does not necessarily mean every time something will go wrong and that you always will need professional help to do it.
+When every step of the process is done right, the migration of a website is not a big deal.

 Next, before migrating, take care of the SEO if the site that you are migrating already have a flow of traffic into it.
 After migration of a site, there is a possibility that you will lose a part of or the entire traffic to your website.

 It is always best to involve SEO early on in the migration process.
 Especially if you are migrating a site that has already a decent amount of traffic flowing into it.
 When running a business you can not afford to lose all that traffic.

 When migrating a website, you need to set proper redirections for the website and all the other necessary steps that you would need to ensure that your website does not go down in search engine rankings.

 Involve SEO early on, since it would not be wise to lose any traffic after migration.
 And involving SEO, later on, will not do any good, but can only help build up that traffic from scratch.

 What are all the data that you need to migrate?